 “In nonfiction, you have that limitation, that constraint, of telling the truth.” – Peter Matthiessen

-To put it plainly, nonfiction refers to writing that is based on real-life events and real people.
-With fiction writing or a fiction book, the author is allowed to change whatever they like – in a nonfiction book, changing even one detail calls into question the validity of the entire piece.
+To put it plainly, nonfiction refers to writing based on actual events and real people.
+With fiction writing or a fiction book, the author can change whatever they like – in a nonfiction book, changing even one detail calls into question the validity of the entire piece.

 With nonfiction, validity is key.
-Actual events, with real people, are being relayed to the individual reading the piece, and even one moment of fabrication makes one question what else in the book is made up.
-There is only one interpretation in a nonfiction work – what the truth is, i.e., that it’s a true story.
+Real life events, with real people in real places are being relayed to the individual reading the piece.
+Such references in a nonfiction story or non fiction books must be clear and well-researched.
+Even one moment of fabrication makes one question what else in the book is made up.
+There is only one interpretation in a nonfiction work – the truth.

 There are numerous forms of nonfiction, such as: